Symmetries of Analytic Curves: The Classification

 \section{The Classification}

-In this section, we will prove the classification Theorem \ref{classi}, stating that an analytic curve is either free or Lie, provided that $\wm$ is regular.
-Then, in Section \ref{disgencur}, free curves will be shown to be discretely generated by the symmetry group, cf.\ Section \ref{intro}.
-This section is organized as follows: \begingroup \begin{itemize} \item In the first part, we will show that an analytic immersive curve is (up to parametrization) locally of the form \eqref{sdfdshjjww} if it fulfils a special approximation property. \item In the second part, we will introduce the notion of a free curve, and show that each analytic immersive curve which is not of this type, has a local self-similarity property. \item In the last part, this self-similarity property, will be shown to be equivalent to the approximation property introduced in the first part, finally providing us with our classification Theorem \ref{classi}. \end{itemize} \endgroup
+In this section, we prove our classification result Theorem \ref{classi}, stating that an analytic curve is either exponential or free if $\wm$ is regular and separately analytic.
+Then, under the milder assumption that $\wm$ is sated and analytic in $M$, free curves will be shown to be discretely generated by the symmetry group in Sect.\ \ref{disgencur}.
+This section is organized as follows. \begingroup \begin{itemize} \item In Sect.\ \ref{dpodspodspo}, we show that if $\wm$ is sated and analytic in $G$, then an analytic immersive curve is exponential if it admits a certain approximation property (see Definition \ref{Def:LC}).\footnote{More specifically, we show that if $\wm$ is analytic in $G$, then an analytic immersive curve is locally exponential if it admits the mentioned approximation property.
+The rest then follows from Lemma \ref{vd}.} \item In Sect.\ \ref{regcasee}, we introduce the notion of a free curve, and show that if $\wm$ is sated and analytic in $M$, then each analytic immersive curve that is not free has a certain self-similarity property (see Definition \ref{contgen}). \item In Sect.\ \ref{regcase}, under the assumption that $\wm$ is regular, this self-similarity property is shown to be equivalent to the approximation property introduced in Sect.\ \ref{dpodspodspo}.
+This result is already stated in the beginning of Sect.\ \ref{regcasee}, and is used there to prove the classification Theorem \ref{classi}. \end{itemize} \endgroup